5 surprising facts about Equatorial Guinea | DW | 08.03.2021

 Considered one of Africa's richest countries, Equatorial Guinea is home to huge minerals and oil reserves.
 In the mid-1990s, US oil companies discovered massive deposits off the coast of Equatorial Guinea.
 Since then, billions of dollars have been generated from the production and sale of crude oil.

-However, the money has not benefitted the ordinary Equatoguinean, as the country's elites pocket much of the profits.
+However, the money has not benefited the ordinary Equatoguinean, as the country's elites pocket most of the profits.
 According to Forbes Magazine, President Obiang has a net worth of $600 million (€506 million), making him one of the world's wealthiest heads of state.

 The 2020 UN Human Development Index (HDI) — which measures average achievement in key dimensions of human development, such as long and healthy life, being knowledgeable, and having a decent living standard — ranks Equatorial Guinea 145 out of 189 countries: the world's largest gap between per capita wealth and human development score.

 Equatorial Guinea is the only African nation to have Spanish as an official language.
-Spain colonized the country on two separate occasions: the first instance was between 1778–1810 and then from 1844–1968.
+Spain colonized the country on two separate occasions: first between 1778–1810 and then from 1844–1968.

 Due to Spain's long historical influence, Spanish has remained an important language.
 However, the country also uses French and Portuguese as its official languages.